Falite/Falite/README.md

 I am also passionate about Philosophy 🧠, French literature 📚, History 📜, Cinema 🎥, combat sports 🥊, and soccer ⚽.

+# Objectives
-I'm a programming beginner 🖥️👨‍💻
+I'm a programming beginner 🖥️👨‍💻, so I'd like to :
+- Work on more robust training models
+- Work on iOS, iPadOS and watchOS applications

 ## My programming languages :
 - ![Python](https://img.shields.io/badge/Python-20232A?style=for-the-badge&logo=python&logoColor=3776AB) for modelling , data analysis and algorithms.
 - ![C/C++](https://img.shields.io/badge/C++-20232A?style=for-the-badge&logo=c%2B%2B&logoColor=00599C)  for algorithm and object-oriented programming.